How Do Applications Work?

 Templates

-will find out everything in the documentation.
+you need in the documentation.

 <a n:href="Product:show $productId">product detail</a>